Phasing Out Fossil Fuels, Consumption, Environmental Impacts

 To understand what fracking is, here is an instructive video from the pro-industry Marcellus Shale Coalition.

-On the other side, emphasizing environmental impacts of fracking, here is PuppetGas:
+On the other side, emphasizing environmental impacts of fracking, here is the video of PuppetGas:

 From Treehugger, here is a picture: